jvrglr/Flocking/README.md

 The concept of *emergence* is exemplified through the well-known movement of a flock of birds.
 From very simple rules at the individual (bird) level a non trivial movement at the collective (flock) level will give rise.
 # Codes
 * **Vicsek_model.f**: FORTRAN 77 code, implementation of 2D Vicsek model by using link-cell + ghost cells method.
-To generate video with evolution of the flock:
+To generate video with evolution of the flock, just run **Execute**, this script will:
- 1. run **Execute**: This script will
-  * Run and execute Vicsek_model.f
+  1. Run and execute Vicsek_model.f
-  * Generate .png pictures (frames of the video) from the .dat files by using Gnuplot.
+  1. Generate .png pictures (frames of the video) from the .dat files by using Gnuplot.
-  * Create movie using ffmpeg
+  1. Create movie using ffmpeg
-  * Delete .dat files
+  1. Delete .dat files
-  * optional: delete .png files
+  1. optional: delete .png files

 The output is a .mp4 video with the evolution of the flock starting from a homogeneous initial condition (positions and velocities setted up at random).
-All frames of the movie will also be saved as .png files, to avoid this, open the Execute file with a text editor and follow the instructions. **WARNING!** THE **Execute** SCRIPT WILL DELETE ALL .DAT FILES!
+All frames of the movie will also be saved as .png files, to avoid this, open the Execute file with a text editor and follow the instructions. **WARNING!** THE **Execute** SCRIPT WILL DELETE ALL .DAT FILES! **WARNING!** I can only guarantee that **Execute** will work properly in Ubuntu. **WARNING!** gnuplot, ffmpeg and gfortran should be installed in order to run **Execute**.
 * **Boid.py**: Python 3 code, implementation of a 2D naive boids model.
 The output is a .mp4 video with the evolution of the flock starting from a homogeneous initial condition (positions and velocities setted up at random).
 ## URL addresses
 * [Movie0](www.youtube.com/watch?v=xxw3zglK7Os&t=0s&index=16&list=PL7A9POR1j9Mox3jOb0YYVWo4Y_6tCVkeo) www.youtube.com/watch?v=xxw3zglK7Os&t=0s&index=16&list=PL7A9POR1j9Mox3jOb0YYVWo4Y_6tCVkeo - Dr. Andrea Cavagna explains basis of the theory plus important empirical results.